acislab/www.globalcentra.org/centra8/travel.md

 Taiwan High Speed Rail offers fastest connection between Taoyuan and Hsinchu.
 From the airport, take metro to HSR Taoyuan station, then ride a south bounde train to HSR HsinChu Station.
 From HSR HsinChu station, get a taxi/uber to the venu.
 The time required to the venu is varied, can be from 15 minutes to 60+ minutes, depends on the time you arrive at HSR HsinChu station.
 [HSR route and time table](https://en.thsrc.com.tw/)

 *TAXI*:
-Taxi service is available, the fare is somehow acceptable, the average fare for trips to HsinChu is around NT1700 (US52).
+Taxi service is available, the fare is somewhat acceptable, the average fare for trips to HsinChu is around NT1700 (US52).

 ### Useful Information on Travelling in HsinChu
 Known as Taiwan’s "Silicon Valley," HsinChu is a vibrant city renowned for its technological innovation and rich cultural heritage.
 Here’s some essential travel information to help you navigate your stay: <br/><br/>